Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 === Recommendation
 #v(5pt)
-Due to _UPLC_  loop overhead, merging these two loops into a single loop will give some performance benefit.
+Due to _UPLC_ loop overhead, merging these two loops into a single loop will provide a performance benefit.

 === Resolution
 #v(5pt)